|Cash Back Rating:||3.8 / 5|

 Other notable features: Fraud protection, overdraft protection, paperless statements, account alerts, mobile banking, text banking

-The newest cash back credit card from Bank of America is a bit of a mixed bag.
-On the one hand, the card’s flat 1.5% cash back rate – once considered the best you could hope for with a flat-rate card – fall shorts when you consider the growing number of cards that offer up to 2% back on all purchases.
+This cash back credit card from Bank of America is a bit of a mixed bag.
+On the one hand, the card’s flat 1.5% cash back rate – once considered the best you could hope for with a flat-rate card – falls short when you consider the growing number of cards that offer up to 2% back on all purchases.

 Read on to learn more about how the Unlimited Cash Rewards card stands out, how it falls short of competing cards and whether it’s a good fit for your wallet.

 Why you might want the Bank of America Unlimited Cash Rewards Card

 Potentially lucrative cash back earnings

 Depending on the other cards in your wallet and your relationship with Bank of America, the Unlimited Cash Rewards card’s cash back program could either be shrug-worthy or highly valuable.

 You’ll earn a minimum flat rate of 1.5% cash back on all purchases with the Unlimited Cash Rewards card, which is about average for a cash back card and on par with popular cards like the Capital One Quicksilver Cash Rewards Credit Card and the American Express Cash Magnet® Card*.
 And since you won’t need to track spending or enroll in bonus categories, it’s a good option if you’re looking for a simple way to earn consistent rewards that add up over time.

 On its own, though, the card isn’t the most rewarding flat-rate option.